In Microsoft's shadow, Seattle's tech scene surges

 It also trails the city's performance in the Internet boom.
 In 1999, VCs invested nearly $2.2 billion in Seattle-area companies, more than 4 percent of nationwide VC investments.

-The Pacific Northwest -- with its activity focused on Seattle -- trails New York, Texas, New England and Los Angeles and Orange County in terms of VC deal value.
+The Pacific Northwest -- with its activity focussed on Seattle -- trails New York, Texas, New England and Los Angeles and Orange County in terms of VC deal value.

 But Seattle is punching well above its weight for a city of only 600,000 in a metro region of no more than 2 million.